 Exercise speeds up a healthy metabolism during and shortly after workouts.

 Shortly after exercise, the body goes through the EPOC effect.
 EPOC refers to the increase in a healthy metabolism after an exercise end.
 Scientists linked elevated metabolism to increased consumption of oxygen, which is required to help the body restore and return to its pre-exercise state.
-Exercise is an excellent supplement for natural activities because it allows you to adjust to mistakes in your diet.
+Exercise is an excellent supplement to natural activities because it allows you to adjust to mistakes in your diet.

 Let’s face it; your diet is always the elephant in the room.
 You can eat over 1000 calories in a minute, while it will take hours to burn 1000 calories.
-For those who love food and use it as pleasure, exercise offers a way to manage your calories successfully—ninety percent of people lose weight and keep it off exercise at least one hour each day.
-Also, exercise reduces the risk of many diseases as well as improves your mental health.
+For those who love food and use it as pleasure, exercise offers a way to manage your calories successfully—ninety percent of people lose weight and keep it off training at least one hour each day.
+Also, exercise reduces the risk of many diseases and improves your mental health.
 The human body enjoys and needs exercise to stay healthy and fit.

 A diet is the foods you eat to provide your body with energy, but dieting restricts calories for weight loss.

 Dieting slows down a healthy metabolism.
 It is a simple fact that you can’t deny.
 Your metabolism slows down when you diet, no matter how well you eat.
 Not even the best fat-burning foods can stop your metabolism from slowing down when you diet.
 Your metabolism slows down when you diet because of work (work = time x volume).
 As you lose weight, the same activities useless calories.
-It takes fewer calories to stand, walk, work, or exercise when you are smaller.
-Fewer calories burned makes it more challenging to create a calorie deficit.
-No matter the diet or exercise, you need a calorie deficit to lose weight.
+It takes fewer calories to stand, walk, work, or exercise when smaller.
+Fewer calories burned to make it more challenging to create a calorie deficit.
+It would be best if you had a calorie deficit to lose weight no matter the diet or exercise.

-The second reason your metabolism slows down when dieting is because of metabolic flexibility and adaptation.
+The second reason your metabolism slows down when dieting is metabolic flexibility and adaptation.